jakofranko/hobgoblinjs/README.md

 ### Important!

+If using examples, you MUST comment out `example-tiles.js` in `index.html` or else it will overwrite the existing `Game.TileRepository` and break.
+Besides this however, when using examples, a fully explorable, multi-tiered dungeon will be available upon browsing to `index.html`.

-Without examples, you will need to implement `Game.Screen.startScreen` or change this reference in `game.js` in order for to begin the framework.
-I would recommend using `hobgoblin init --examples` in order to see one way this can be done.
+Without examples, you will need to implement at least one screen and update `game.js` to reference this screen instead of `Game.Screen.startScreen`.
+This will include things like handling input, but you should be able to leverage the generic implementation of `map.js` to create levels very easily.
+I would highly recommend using `hobgoblin init --examples` in order to see one way this can be done.

 ## Hobgoblin Framework